 What's the course about?

 Your second year builds on what you learnt in first year.
 You’ll study global perspectives of sports development, process and practice in high performance sport, and leadership and management of sports events.
-The module on research methods helps you understand the principles and methods that underpin social science and psychology research.
+The module on research methods helps you understand the principles and methods that underpin social science of research.
 You’ll be able to use this to critique and understand research done in the areas of sports development, psychology and sports business management.
-It’ll also come in handy for your final year project in third year.
+It’ll also come in handy for your final year project in your final year.
 There are also a few optional modules for you to choose from.
 Learn about exciting topics such as nonverbal behaviour and cyberpsychology.

 Work placement/study abroad option: Between your second and final year, you’ll have the option to study abroad or do a work placement for up to a year.
 Not only will this give you an amazing experience to talk about but will also give your CV a boost.
 If you’d rather go straight to your final year, that’s fine too.
 You’ll decide in your second year with us, so there is still plenty of time to think about this.